Why Go Solar in Illinois?

 - Check that there is no accumulation of leaves, debris, snow, or critters under the solar panels.

 Each month, you will receive either a bill or a statement from your utility company, in addition to your Sunnova bill.
 This is because your home solar system will be grid-tied – during times of low or no solar production, you may need to pull electricity from your utility.
 You may also be eligible for net metering credits for energy your home solar system exports back to the electric grid.
 Check with your utility for specific details regarding whether you'll be credited for any excess energy your system generates and exports to the grid.*

-If the utility company sends monthly statements in lieu of an actual bill with an amount due, you can expect an annual reconciliation of all electricity usage charges and credits.5
+If the utility company sends monthly statements in lieu of an actual bill with an amount due, you can expect an annual reconciliation of all electricity usage charges and credits.*

 Monitor Your Solar Production and Battery Charge - Sunnova customers have access to our MySunnova portal, where you can monitor your solar production and battery charge, manage your billing options, and more.
 We also proactively monitor your solar system, and we'll alert you to any issues.